Sun Born

 The man nodded slowly, narrowing his eyes at her before saying a good bye and wishing her good luck.
 After a couple of moments, he had disappeared down the street and Helen put both of her hands to her head.

-She couldn’t believe it.
-How could she, Helen Charles, have been marked?
+marked?
 She, who despised darkness and was terrified of vampyres and fledglings, was chosen to become a part of that world?
 How could she possibly fit in there?

 Helen decided not to waste her energy thinking about it now, but instead put he focus on getting home.
 She did not know what the time was now, but she must have been out for a while because she could only hear occasional cars driving down the highway a couple of blocks away.